crossborne/ParameterBundle/README.md

 A symfony2 bundle handling various types of parameters for your entity

-THIS IS JUST PROTOTYPE, feel free to contribute, the bundle still needs a lot of optimization
+THIS IS JUST PROTOTYPE, feel free to contribute, the bundle still needs a lot of optimization as is caching query results and so...

 Installation
 ------------